 When homeowners notice a leaning chimney, it is usually rather alarming.
 This is, in fact, a serious problem that should not be ignored.
 If not repaired immediately, the bricks could begin to fall out and damage the roof.
 Leaning chimneys also often form gaps when they pull away from the siding.
 This creates a place for bugs and moisture to enter the home.
 It may even mean that the chimney liner beneath is cracked, which is a hazard to you and your family, as dangerous combustible gases might leak into the home.

-Because masonry chimneys are so heavy, it is important for them to have a solid base.
+Because masonry chimneys are so heavy, they need to have a solid base.
 If they do not, they will most likely develop a lean.
 There are several problems with the foundation that can cause this to happen, including:

-All of these are the causes of a leaning chimneys.
+All of these are the causes of leaning chimneys.
 No matter what the cause, it is important to have the chimney fixed as soon as possible.
-In order to do this, you must first determine if the leaning chimney is in fact due to foundation failure.
+To do this, you must first determine if the leaning chimney is in fact due to foundation failure.
 It can be rather difficult to determine if your leaning chimney is connected to foundation problems.
 There are a few key signs, however, that this is the case:

 For professional foundation repair, contact Pro Foundation Technology.
 We serve Kansas City, Overland Park, Raytown, and the Columbia area.